stablecog/stablecog/src/lib/md/privacy.md

 ### How do you exercise your rights?

-The easiest way to exercise your rights is by contacting us: **[stablecog.com/support](https://stablecog.com/support)**.
+The easiest way to exercise your rights is by contacting us: **[synthica.ai/support](https://Synthica.ai/support)**.
 We will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what Stablecog, Inc. does with any information we collect?
+Want to learn more about what IWANDO LLC (Synthica). does with any information we collect?
 Click **[here](#table-of-contents)** to review the notice in full.

 ## TABLE OF CONTENTS